Freedy-FR/CI-P1-Antiquity-Decor/README.md

 #### Returning Users

-7. As a returning user,
+7. As a returning user, i want to find the phone number to contact the store.
-8. As a returning user,
+8. As a returning user, i want to see a short video of the work done at shop.
-9. As a returning user,
+9. As a returning user, i want to see more items being sold.
 10. As a returning user, i want to know the opening and closing times.
-11. As a returning user,
+11. As a returning user, i want to be able to make a complaint.

-12. As a returning user,
+#### Site owner

+12. As the site owner, i want the users to be able to
-13. As a returning user,
+13. As the site owner,
+14. As the site owner,
+14. As the site owner,
-14. As a returning user,
+14. As the site owner,